devliftwill/opentok_flutter_extended/example/README.md

 # opentok_flutter_example

-Demonstrates how to use the opentok_flutter plugin.
+Demonstrates how to use the opentok_flutter_extended plugin.

 ## Getting Started